 Collect, verify and store transactions’ evidence are additional tasks required as part of non-repudiation service, but may be undesirable for end users where such transactions are undertaken with numerous entities.
 Therefore, intermediary institutions may be useful in these scenarios if they help end entities to make their electronic transactions.
 Furthermore, these intermediate entities can act as “hubs”, increasing the market and opportunities for customers and merchants.
 Therefore, we analysed a new entity that participates in the non-repudiation protocol.
 This intermediary institution may be just another module in an existing system, facilitating and helping agencies to conduct electronic transactions.
 We provide different scenarios in which our solution can be easily adapted, and demonstrate the benefits to end users in the use of intermediary service in reducing the storage of evidence and contact with various recipientss.
 In our intermediary protocol, the originator can remain anonymous with respect to recipients, and vice versa, since the originator and the receivers do not need to check each other’s evidence.
 Even without putting complete trust on the intermediary, our solution maintains the security requirements defined for non-repudiation.

-With the advent of wireless technology, grid computing and other technologies in which storage and data transmission is performed without a centralized server, it is clear that new models of payment and distribution should not only conform with the requirements of this new topology but also provide an efficient and practical solution.
+Payments protocols need to be fair as well.
 Therefore we introduce a new entity that without being completely reliable, helps distributors in the possibly small collection of payments and in the announcement of such digital content.
-We use an underlying P2P payment protocol and applies it to our content distribution in P2P networks where the originator's workload relies heavily on a broker, so that each entity may well be involved in distributing digital content and collecting payment through this agent.
+We use an underlying P2P payment protocol and applies it to our content distribution in P2P networks where the originator’s workload relies heavily on a broker, so that each entity may well be involved in distributing digital content and collecting payment through this agent.
 We also discussed the trust that is presumed to each of the entities in our model and integrate a non-repudiation security service design .

 Although we omit the details of implementation, Intermediary entities in non-repudiation protocols can be implemented as mobile agents (in fact its function is independent of how they are implemented).
 The development of mobile agents needs careful design of protocols with free roaming agents to meet the desired characteristics, or otherwise, truncation attacks in the path of a free-roaming agent could be successful.
 Moreover, as digital evidence could be truncated, the user can deny sending a specific offer (or message).
 Therefore, NICS also investigated in the field of free-roaming mobile agents for the implementation of intermediary entities in multiparty non-repudiation protocols .

 Undoubtedly, the role of TTP is essential for many Internet security protocols.
 Moreover, we have seen that most of the non-repudiation protocols include parameters whose values are not easy to specify, and some of these parameters are directly related to the operation of TTP.
 We have shown how event-driven simulation can be considered as a tool to estimate the temporal parameters of non-repudiation protocols.
 We have proposed a simulation model to estimate appropriate values for the efficient use of a TTP in MNR protocols.
-In addition, the model has been checked with some tests that have helped us to estimate the parameter values simulated.
+In addition, the model has been checked with some tests that have helped us to estimate the parameter values.